Pilatch/my-resume/Curriculum-Vitae.md

 - Created web developer interview process
 - Mentored web developers
 - Onboarded new developers
-- Contributed to AngularJS, React, and Groovy / Spring Boot applications
+- Contributed to Angular, AngularJS, Express / Mongo, React, and Groovy / Spring Boot applications
 - Quickly built proof-of-concepts in Elm
 - Diagnosed and solved problems on multiple teams
-- Improved developer productivity and reliability of tests via API-mocking
+- Improved developer productivity and reliability of functional tests via API-mocking
 - Removed the necessity of long-lived branches in source control by implementing feature flags
 - Demonstrated how web components could support our visual style guide across different web applications
-- Mediated disagreement about public site unit test strategy
+- Mediated another team's disagreement about unit test strategy
-- Recognized a low-affordance feature that benefited from usability testing
+- Called attention to a low-affordance feature that benefited from usability testing
 - Pair programmed and swarmed tricky functionality
+- Maintained a process impromevents backlog

 ### Comcast